mimichengolf/twodirections/README.md

 the file functions.py is a helper file that includes all of our functions necessary for analysis

 the ipynb two_directions.ipynb contains all of our analysis for the Wikipedia revisions project

+the Two directions.pptx is a Powerpoint summary of our findings